Schedule 6

 (b) Documentation: Maintain records of partnership activities, including contributions and outcomes from all parties involved.

-(c) Reporting: Develop a reporting framework to assess the effectiveness of partnerships and share insights with stakeholders on a discretionary basis.
+(c) Reporting: Utilise a reporting framework to assess the effectiveness of partnerships and share insights with stakeholders on a discretionary basis.

 (2) Scope of Knowledge Partnerships

-(i) ISAIL.IN may organize workshops, roundtables, or committee sessions where members and external experts can present and discuss their research findings or technical demonstrations.
+(i) ISAIL.IN may organise dialogues, roundtables, or committee sessions where members and external experts can present and discuss their research findings or technical demonstrations.

 (ii) ISAIL.IN’s role is to host and moderate sessions, ensuring balanced representation and compliance with Charter guidelines.

-(i) ISAIL.IN may maintain a central repository of non-confidential technical documentation received from researchers and stakeholders under the AiStandard.io Initiative, as may be required.
+(i) ISAIL.IN may maintain a central repository of publicly accessible technical documentation received from Knowledge Partners, researchers and stakeholders under the AiStandard.io Alliance, as may be required with appropriate public access licenses, including but not limited to the CC BY-NC-ND license under Creative Commons.

 (ii) ISAIL.IN ensures proper accreditation and adherence to IP and confidentiality rules but does not itself conduct any primary research.